zmalone/chef-web-docs/source/controls-for-compliance/rhel/get-alerted-when-an-audit-run-fails/2/_index.md

 ## 2. Apply the webserver cookbook to a node

-[CALLOUT networks/workstation.png] Perform this step from your workstation.
+> Perform this step from your workstation.

 Next, let's apply the `webserver` cookbook to your node.